aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/getting-storage-information/_index.md

 {{< /tabs >}}

-In the example, the SDK API entry point has been created with Configuration object initialized in the builder style.
+In the example, the SDK API entry point has been created with the Configuration object initialized in the builder style.
 The **GetStorage**(`storageName`) method gets storage information, including total and used disc space.

 {{% alert color="primary" %}}